 Lasting after-affects on Perception are more subtle, but may exist

-Posterior focal lesions in the cerebellum can lead to perceptual learning deficits, as apposed to motor-learning deficits found in anterior cerebellar lesions [@Deluca2014].
-This result indicates that perceptual learning may involve mechanisms much more closely related to motor learning, like saccadic adaptation, than previously though.

 [2 basic types of enduring effects.
 Attention and motor transfer]

-[Attention and Saccades are linked, but SA?]
-Immediately prior to the initiation of an eye movement, visual attention is directed to the intended location.
-This phenomenon, first described in other terms by @Crovitz1962, is now known as the pre-saccadic attention shift [@Deubel1996,@Hoffman1995].
-While the attentional system has long been convincingly described as distinct from the saccadic motor system [@Posner1980,@Koch1985,@Clark1999], it does not appear to be possible to make eye movements without experiencing an associated attentional shift [@Deubel1996,@Kowler1995], fundamentally linking the two.
-It's plausible, then, that saccadic adaptation would have carry-on effects on the deployment of attention.
-Unfortunately, this potential interaction between attention and saccadic adaptation is unclear and poorly studied. @Ditterich2000 examined this pre-saccadic attention shift before and after saccadic adaptation, and was unable to induce a change in the pre-saccadic attention shift location.

-FIXME: not sure if I need to nod to premotor theory above

 [SA-like adaptation of covert attention is possible] Interestingly, @McFadden2002 found that they could directly adapt attentional deployment in the absence of any eye movement.
 They cued attention to a peripheral location, and then perturbed the cue back toward fixation at a time interval estimated to coincide with an attentional shift.
 They found that attentional shifts became gradually reduced.
 They also found that when the participant was allowed to make eye movements, the adaptation had transferred to saccades as well [@McFadden2002].
 FIXME: and this is important why?

 Saccadic Adaptation for Patients with Perceptual Biases